onzfonz/comp227/src/content/7/en/part7e.md

 It is beneficial to at least be familiar with Class Components to some extent since the world contains a lot of old React code, which will probably never be completely rewritten using the updated syntax.

-Let's get to know the main features of Class Components by producing yet another very familiar anecdote application.
+Let's get to know the main features of Class Components by producing yet another very familiar joke application.
-We store the anecdotes in the file *db.json* using *json-server*.
+We store the jokes in the file *db.json* using *json-server*.
-The contents of the file are lifted from [here](https://github.com/comp227/misc/blob/main/anecdotes.json).
+The contents of the file are lifted from [here](https://github.com/comp227/misc/blob/main/jokes.json).

 The initial version of the Class Component looks like this